Statistics/Non-Stem B4 stand-alone options FALL 2025

 Psychological statistics and measurement essential to understanding statistical and quantitative arguments.
 Lecture, 2 units; activity, 1 unit.

-Course Class # Days/Times Location Seats
+Course Class # Days/Times Location Instructor

-1 PSY 171.01 (3 units) LEC 2757 We 10:00 AM - 11:40 AM In-Person 34
+1 PSY 171.01 (3 units) LEC 3329 Th 2:00 PM - 3:40 PM In-Person John Kim

-PHIL111.02 (0 units) ACT N/A Online Asynchronous 34
+PSY 171.02 (0 units) ACT N/A Online Asynchronous John Kim

 *Enrolling in a lecture (LEC) section will automatically enroll you in the corresponding activity (ACT) section.